mpt-bootcamp/monitor/docs/LAB1.md

 > [x] Normal monitoring user
 > [x] OnCall

-Click the "Save" button when done.
+Click the "Save" button when "Change" and Activate Affected" activate the change.

-####Zabbix
+#### Zabbix

-There are 3 default roles:
+For Zabbix, the default roles are:

-* User - The user has access to the Monitoring menu.
+* **User** - The user has access to the Monitoring menu.
 The user has no access to any resources by default.
 Any permissions to host groups must be explicitly assigned.
-* Admin	- The user has access to the Monitoring and Configuration menus.
+* **Admin**	- The user has access to the Monitoring and Configuration menus.
 The user has no access to any host groups by default.
 Any permissions to host groups must be explicitly given.
-* Super Admin -	The user has access to everything: Monitoring, Configuration and Administration menus.
+* **Super Admin** -	The user has access to everything: Monitoring, Configuration and Administration menus.
 The user has a read-write access to all host groups.
 Permissions cannot be revoked by denying access to specific host groups.

-**Creating a Zabbix user group**
+**Creating a user group**

-1. Login to Zabbix and go to Administration → User groups
+1. Login to Zabbix and go to Administration->User groups
-2. Click on Create user group (or on the group name to edit an existing group)
+2. Click on *Create user group* (or on the group name to edit an existing group)
 3. Edit group attributes in the form

 > Group name: OnCall